 The real rate, based on daily trading that occurs at banks and large global finance markets, is referred to as the mid-market rate.
 This represents what your money is actually worth.
 Banks and exchange services, however, will often make up their own, much poorer exchange rate and then pocket the difference.

 Sometimes it makes the most sense to convert your cash from your home bank before you go abroad.
 Other times, however, you can snag a better deal abroad.
-Through websites such as finder.com, you can compare and contrast the exchange rate of several services at home and in Dubai.
+You can compare the exchange rates of several services, both at home and in Dubai to make sure you can get the best value of money.

 Airports and hotels have a monopoly over you, charging higher prices due to a shortage of alternative suppliers.
 Try to exchange only a small amount - such as what you’ll need before reaching an exchange center with a more cost-savvy rate.
 Your bank account will thank you later.